Can you imagine wining the lottery?

 Remember all those promises the sales video gave you about helping you win the lottery?

 Check out the legal disclaimer at the bottom of their website and you'll see these tips will make absolutely no difference to your chances of winning:

 I wouldn't say Richard's Lottery Secrets is an outright scam because there may be a few helpful tidbits of information you can get from it.

 But do I recommend it?
 Nah, it's just not worth it.

-Despite all the hype and sneaky sales tactics, there’s no way to beat the lottery and anyone who tells you differently is not telling you the whole truth.
+Despite all the hype and sneaky sales tactics, there's no way to beat the lottery and anyone who says differently is not telling you the whole truth.

 Want some honest advice?